kohler/peteramati/doc/psetsjson.md

 * Files and directories named `out` are entirely ignored; they will not appear in diffs at all.

+Regular expressions must match full filename components, so the `"out"` entry will not match a file named `"out.txt"`.

 Alternately, the `ignore` setting is a shorthand way of specifying files to ignore; the setting `"ignore": "*.txt"` means the same as